-Three Things Organizers and Coaches Can Do to Prevent Injuries in Youth Sports
+3 Things Organizers and Coaches Can Do to Prevent Youth Sports Injuries

 If you’ve struggled to create an injury prevention policy for your league, you’re not alone.
 The task is challenging to many organizers, most of whom have no policy experience, Joe says.
-Joe’s HSS team is working to develop a step-by-step process for creating smart, implementable policies that all youth sports groups will be able to access; they expect to release it by the end of the year, along with a sports safety education series.
+Luckily, HSS just launched a new initiative, “Move Better, Play Better,” which will provide free injury prevention resources to 50 high schools throughout the U.S. during the 2022-23 school year.
 Joe says all coaches should receive sports safety training.
+If your school doesn’t have a full-time athletic trainer, you can apply here to bring this safety program to your athletic department.

 Most sports programs judge coaches by the number of wins their strategies inspire (hopefully high) and the number of complaints their style incite (ideally low).
 Inserting injury prevention as the third leg of that evaluation sends a message of its importance.
 Even after a big win, leagues need to ask whether the coach emphasized safety.
 “We know that over 90 percent of parents are seriously or extremely concerned with the safety of their children engaged in sports,” Joe says.
 “An organizer who includes injury prevention in evaluations can then offer that as an example of their thoughtful, systematic response.”